 Blaze DJ publishes playlist for 'Ministry Of Breaks' 24.

-Scientific Sound Asia welcomes Blaze DJ for his next guest show 'Ministry of Breaks' 24 on our radio station.
-Scientific Sound Asia is the Asian electronic music station for the region with an international following.
+Scientific Sound Asia is thrilled to welcome Blaze DJ for his next guest show, 'Ministry of Breaks' 24, on our radio station.
+As a prominent electronic music station, DJ agency, and event management company in Asia, Scientific Sound Asia has earned an international following.

 Deibeat - Hit The Dancefloor (Original Mix) [Toast & Jam Recordings]